 The Division of Consumer Advocacy, part of the State of Hawaii Department of Commerce and Consumer Affairs, represents consumer interests relating to regulated public utility and transportation matters by encouraging quality services at affordable rates.
 The division believes EVs could help consumers reduce overall household energy costs and advance the state’s transition to clean energy.

-Ulupono Initiative is a Hawaii-focused impact investing firm using for-profit and nonprofit investments to improve the quality of life for Hawaii residents in three areas: locally produced food; renewable energy, including clean transportation; and waste and water management.
-Ulupono supports the acceleration of EVs in Hawaii with its investments in public charging networks Volta and OpConnect Hawaii.
+Ulupono Initiative is a Hawaii-focused impact investment firm using for-profit and nonprofit investments to improve the quality of life for Hawaii residents in four areas: locally produced food; renewable energy, including clean transportation; and better management of

 Drive Electric Hawaii’s membership is limited to organizations, not individuals.
 We encourage interested individuals to get involved in Hawaii’s EV communities by following our social media accounts and/or participating in EV-related events.
 There may be future larger stakeholder meetings that could involve individuals, currently being considered by members of DEH.

 To stay in the loop, please sign up for our email alerts.